-Recently completing his 30th season with the Rebel men's tennis program, Billy Chadwick ranks as one of the top collegiate head coaches and is recognized as one of the most successful head coaches in the history of Ole Miss sports.
+Billy Chadwick ranked as one of the top collegiate head coaches and one of the most successful head coaches in the history of Ole Miss sports.

-A member of the Mississippi Sports Hall of Fame and the Mississippi Tennis Hall of Fame, Chadwick has led the Rebels to unprecedented heights on and off the courts in his three decades directing the program.
+He retired in 2014 after an outstanding 35-year career at Ole Miss.
+A member of the Intercollegiate Tennis Association (ITA) Hall of Fame, Mississippi Sports Hall of Fame and the Mississippi Tennis Hall of Fame, Chadwick led the Rebels to unprecedented heights on and off the courts in his three decades directing the program.

 Chadwick marked his 30th campaign with the Rebel men in 2013 with the team earning their 15th top 10 national finish in 20 years.
 Ole Miss is one of just four programs to accomplish this feat.
 The Rebels captured their 10th SEC West title, qualified for the NCAA Championships for the 20th consecutive year and hosted the NCAA first and second rounds for the 11th time.
 Individual honors included All-Americans Nik Scholtz and Jonas Lutjen advancing to the NCAA Final Four in doubles.
 Ole Miss was one of only two schools to have multiple All-Americans in both singles and doubles.
 Scholtz and Lutjen were two of just six players to end the year ranked top 20 in singles and top 10 in doubles.
 William Kallberg joined Scholtz and Lutjen on the All-SEC team.